awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-linux-client.md

 The Amazon WorkSpaces Linux client application requires 64\-bit Ubuntu 18\.04 \(AMD64\)\.

 **Note**
 By default, Linux client access is disabled\.
 To use this client with your WorkSpace, your Amazon WorkSpaces administrator must enable Linux client access for your WorkSpaces directory\.
+For more information, see [ Control Device Access](https://docs.aws.amazon.com/workspaces/latest/adminguide/update-directory-details.html#control-device-access) in the *Amazon WorkSpaces Administration Guide*\.

 ## Setup and Installation<a name="linux_setup"></a>

 Download and install the Amazon WorkSpaces Linux client application from [Amazon WorkSpaces Client Downloads](https://clients.amazonworkspaces.com/)\.
+Detailed installation instructions are included on the Linux client page on the Client Downloads site\.

+To launch the Linux client from the command line, use:

+`/opt/workspacesclient/workspacesclient`

 ## Connecting to Your WorkSpace<a name="linux_connecting"></a>